Dr Kate Holmes

 Postdoctoral Research Associate

-I am a Postdoctoral Research Associate on the AHRC funded Theatre and Visual Culture in the Long Nineteenth Century research project (collaboratively run with the Univeristy of Warwick).
+I am a Postdoctoral Research Associate on the AHRC funded Theatre and Visual Culture in the Long Nineteenth Century research project (collaboratively run with the University of Warwick).
 I joined the department as a staff member in 2018 after being awarded my PhD from the University in 2017.

-My research is into the history of popular performance forms such as international circus, American vaudeville and British variety - focusing on the celebrity of female aerialists.
+My historical research explores popular performance forms such as international circus, American vaudeville and British variety - focusing particularly on the celebrity of aerialists.
 I am interested in the embodied experience of being an audience member and have considered how spatial practices, kinaesthetic theory and female physical culture movements contributed to the meaning made by performance.

 As part of this research project I am extending my interest in audiences and spectacle, looking at entertainments such as pleasure gardens and exploring the celebrity of the nineteenth century aerialist Jules Leotard.
 My historical research and research-led teaching is driven by my interest in current practice and experience.
 It has led me to consider how incorporating analogous digital technologies into an exhibition could provide exhibition audiences with insights into the increased visuality of nineteenth century popular entertainments.
 This approach has also led me to teach on Britain's Got Talent, contemporary circus and outdoor festivals.
 The connection between pleasure gardens and outdoor festivals as multi-use leisure sites is leading a developing interest in the cultural significance of green leisure spaces.

 External impact and engagement

 I have been involved in various activities related to impact and public engagement as part of my own and other people’s projects.

 Recent research-led activities related to the current AHRC project I am working on, my own research and circus history more generally include: